thomasheckmann/zxinfo-file-browser/Development.md

-# Getting Started with Create React App
+# How to develop ZXINFO File Manager

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app is created as an Electron app with React and Material design - MUI, bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts